AmpelAstro/Ampel-HU-astro/README.rst

 Ampel components from HU/DESY group
 ===================================

-Contains as of August 2018:
+Contains as of Sept 2018:

 T0
 --